 The first thing to look at is the profile shape of the shoe.
 The shape is based on what kind of climbing that shoe is designed for.
 This determines how the shoe functions on the rock, as well as how comfortable it is when doing that kind of climbing.

 - Neutral: Rock climbing shoes come in neutral or what is called flat-lasted options.
 They are considered the most comfortable, great for newbies because it has close to a flat sole.
 This means the consumer can stand and walk in them find, and their feet aren’t placed in a position they aren’t used to.
-Neutral shoes are great for all day climbs, and generally are medium to stiff midsole with thicker soles for more comfort.
+Neutral shoes are great for all-day climbs, and generally are medium to stiff midsole with thicker soles for more comfort.

 - Moderate: Moderate climbing shoes, also called cambered-last, have a slight downturn profile.
 This makes them better suited for technical climbing like face terrain and steep cracks and edging.
 The shape puts the foot in position better to be able to tackle those challenging climbs.
-They are stiffer than neutral shoes, but less sensitive.
+They are stiffer than neutral shoes but less sensitive.

 - Aggressive: Aggressive or hooked toe shoes are tailored for more experienced climbers.
-They are downturned to curve toward the toes with an asymmetric shaped with heel tension for more powerful edging for those challenging climbs.
+They are downturned to curve toward the toes with an asymmetric shape with heel tension for more powerful edging for those challenging climbs.
 They have thinner and sticky soles.
 Rock climbing shoes that are aggressive are less comfortable for beginners and more for overhanging sport climbs or gym climbs.

 There are two different closure systems in rocking climbing shoes: velcro and lace-ups.
 Both have their pros and cons.
 Velcro options are great for beginners since its easier to slide on and off and fasten the shoe.
 Velcro closure system is also known as hook-and-loop closure, allowing for a little adjustment as far as the fit.
 These are great for gym climbing and bouldering.

 Lace-Ups provide the most adjustability as far as fit because they can really be tightened.
-This comes in handy during longer day climbs when the feet swell and need to be loosened.
+This comes in handy during long day climbs when the feet swell and need to be loosened.
 These are ideal for technical climbs and more experienced climbers.